EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 non-lawyer about communications from a lawyer are not protected under the attorney client privilege.
 Rather, only the communications to or from the attorney are protected.
-Accordingly, Mr. Michaud's e-mail is not shielded from disclosure by the attorneyclient privilege.
+Accordingly, Mr. Michaud's e-mail is not shielded from disclosure by the attorney-client privilege.

 However, the work product doctrine does shield the redacted portions of Mr. Michaud's e-mail from disclosure.
 The redacted statements are